-Pegasus: SC issues notice to Centre, West Bengal over plea challenging setting up of inquiry panel
+Pegasus: SC issues notice to Centre, West Bengal over plea challenging state’s inquiry panel

 The petitioner argued that the state government lacked the jurisdiction to set up such a committee.

-The Supreme Court on Wednesday issued a notice to the Centre and the West Bengal government in connection with a petition challenging the setting up of a commission to probe the Pegasus surveillance allegations, Live Law reported.
+The Supreme Court on Wednesday issued a notice to the Centre and the West Bengal government in connection with a petition challenging the setting up of a commission by the state government to investigate the Pegasus surveillance allegations, Live Law reported.

+There are allegations that the central government used the Pegasus spyware to monitor journalists, political leaders, human rights activists in the country.

 The West Bengal government set up the committee, which comprises retired Supreme Court judge Madan Lokur and former Chief Justice of Calcutta High Court Jyotirmoy Bhattacharya, on July 26.
 On August 5, the commission had issued notices in newspapers seeking information from the public and stakeholders in connection with the Pegasus surveillance allegations, according to Live Law.